scandycuz/javascript-project/proposal.md

 There are a number of additional features that I could add to the game, some of them are:

 - [ ] Add additional difficulty to higher levels, such as ships with different properties (eg: requiring more than one projectile to destroy, increased speed, etc...)
-- [ ] Add powerups, such as explosions that release more projectiles or extra bullets
+- [ ] Add powerups, such as extra bullets or causing explosions to release additional projectiles
 - [ ] Continue to improve the game appearance.